 - Teachers will participate in Autry Classroom Curators in the 2018-2019 year.
 Autry Classroom Curators partners with teachers and students for a unit of study that runs roughly 8 weeks.
 The Autry will provide support for a Project-Based Learning Unit.

-- Attend and participate in the Autry Social Action Symposium and Showcase in May 2019.
+- Attend and participate in the Autry Social Action Symposium and Showcase.

 Educational Programs at the Autry are sponsored by:

 - Dwight Stuart Youth Fund